 - Daniel Liu is an instructor at the McCombs School of Business at University of Texas at Austin.

-Above: Colloidal solutions of 0.005% gold, arrayed by particle size (#0 around 2nm, mechanical suspension of approx. 150nm in #6), image as determined under the Zsigmondy-Siedentopf ultramicroscope.
+Above: Colloidal solutions of 0.005% gold, arrayed by particle size (from 2 nm in #0 to 150 nm in #6), with corresponding images as seen under the Zsigmondy-Siedentopf ultramicroscope.
 Richard Zsigmondy, Zur Erkenntnis der Kolloide: Über irreversible Hydrosole und Ultramikroskopie (Jena: Gustav Fischer, 1905).